MIPI Calculator (Mantle Cell Lymphoma International Prognostic Index)

 How to use the MIPI calculator?

 This MIPI calculator is easy to use; take a look at an example to understand how our calculator works in practice.

 Steven is a 65-year-old man who's been having a fever for a few days for no apparent reason.
 He's also been sweating at night for the past few weeks, to such an extent that he had to change his pajamas.
-Steven has also lost a lot of weight, even though he does not lack appetite and has not switched to a special diet.
-His wife took him to a doctor, who, based on his non-Hodgkin's lymphoma symptoms, almost immediately referred him to an oncologist.
+Steven has also lost a lot of weight, even though he doesn't lack appetite and has not switched to a special diet.
+His wife took him to a doctor, who almost immediately referred him to an oncologist.
 The specialist ordered several additional blood tests, a bone marrow biopsy, and a CT scan.
-It turned out that Steven is suffering from advanced mantle cell lymphoma.
-To find out what kind of treatment he qualifies for, and what are his chances in this battle, the physician used the MIPI calculator.
+It turned out that Steven is suffering from mantle cell lymphoma.
+His risk was calculated according to MIPI:

 - Age: 65 years